 They say that soreness is a sign of a good workout but pushing yourself to injury is another thing.

-Looking at the number of workout-related emergency room visits, they found that roughly a third of the ER visits involved running and treadmills.
+Looking at the number of workout-related emergency room (ER) visits, it found that roughly a third of ER visits involved running and treadmills.
 Though the injuries involved—shin splints, stress fractures, and runner’s knee—could easily have been avoided with proper pacing, pushing yourself too hard and not doing the proper warm-ups can lead to these injuries.
 Treadmill injuries can range from simple sprains to broken bones.
 Stationary bikes and ellipticals-related incidents are also of a similar nature.